-Last week we began a mini series on how to create goals that your teams will actually accomplish.
+Last week we began a mini-series on how to create goals that your teams will actually accomplish.
 I began to outline the importance of making a goal influenceable, predictable and measurable to increase engagement with teams and employees.
-Click here if you missed it. (go to link on my bio)

 I wanted to share with you today, the foundational framework of effective goal setting within teams: